BlokasLabs/patchbox-os-docs/docs/index.md

 All of the audio software is configured to use the shared Jack backend service.
 This means that multiple audio programs may use the audio card and play together simultaneously, including the web browser.

+**Now head straight to the First Run page where you will find all the information you need to set the Raspberry Pi up and get the Patchbox OS running!**

 ## Contributing

-You may contribute to the PatchboxOS project by submitting a pull request to the <a href="https://github.com/BlokasLabs/patchbox-os-gen" target="_blank">image generation repository</a>.
+You may contribute to the Patchbox OS project by submitting a pull request to the <a href="https://github.com/BlokasLabs/patchbox-os-gen" target="_blank">image generation repository</a>.

 The configuration utility source code is available <a href="https://github.com/BlokasLabs/patchbox-cli" target="_blank">here</a>.